techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 Internally, the `VideoElement` manages a render texture, the video player plays onto it, and the target [`VisualElementWrap`]'s background image is set to it.

-Remember to `Dispose()` the `VideoElement` after you are done with the video, in order to release memory.
+Remember to call `IO.ReleaseVideo` on the `VideoElement` after you are done with it, in order to release memory.

 ```
 ThemeApi.VisualElementWrap targetElement